 Program Development and Proposal Writing Workshop

 The four day workshop is offered in several locations across the US each year; students will decide which location/date when making the purchase.
 Students receive course materials upon arrival at the workshop.
 This workshop is an intensive hands-on experience where each student develops a program using a logic model, practices pre-writing exercises, writes sections of a proposal, practices preparing budgets, and reviews peer's writing and budget exercises.
 The student learns the finer points of grant writing, enabling a proposal or application to be more competitive.
 The focus is on seeking program support, program development support, capital support, and general operating support.
 Research grants and construction grants are mentioned, but not discussed in detail.
+Scholarships and fellowships are not discussed during this course.
 The course is taught from the employee's perspective who works for the grant applicant.
-The following topics are covered during the workshop:

 Grantseeking and the Development Office